gioangeloella/content-system-toolkit/content-system-strategy-template.md

-# Content System Strategy Template
+# Content System strategy template

-A one-pager strategic template for defining and launching a content system function inside a product organization.
+A "one-pager" strategic template for defining and launching a content system function inside a product organization.
 Use it to align leadership, scope the work, and communicate what a content system is — and what it isn't — to stakeholders who don't think about content all day.

 > **How to use this:** Replace every bracketed placeholder with your own context.
 Keep it to no more than 2 pages.
-The power of a one-pager is that it forces clarity — if something doesn't fit on two pages, it's not essential enough to lead with.
+The power of a one-pager is that it forces clarity — if something doesn't fit on two pages, it's not essential enough to include.

 ---